Case study: Improving arthritis treatments

 The team has been using mice in their research, as the animals also show time-of-day variation in inflammatory markers.

-Mice are immunisaed with collagen, which instigates the development of arthritis, characterised by inflammation within their limbs.
+Mice are immunised with collagen, which instigates the development of arthritis, characterised by inflammation within their limbs.
 Researchers can then manipulate the amount and timing of light the animals receive to see what effect environmental change has on the disease.
 Scientists can also carry out transgenic work and test timed dosing regimes (chronotherapy).

 Although mice are nocturnal animals, preliminary findings have shown that paw swelling recedes during the night, just like in humans.